Ronaldo-Urquiza/PCBs-Portfolio/README.md

 ---

+## List of projects:

+- Hidroponics: 18 years old, first PCB, done for my Electronics Techinician Undergraduate Thesis (PROTEUS)
+- LR250: First electronics project for a drone at LASER laboratories, more evolved PCB (EASYEDA PRO)
+- LR500: Second electronics project at LASER laboratories, more experienced PCB (EASYEDA PRO)

+---

 ## Copyright Notice
 © 2025 Ronaldo Urquiza Herculano Filho.
 All rights reserved.
 The contents of this repository (including schematics, documentation, and images) may **not be copied, modified, or redistributed** without prior written permission from the author.

 ---

-## List of projects:

-- Hidroponics: 18 years old, first PCB, done for my Electronics Techinician Undergraduate Thesis (PROTEUS)
-- LR250: First electronics project at LASER laboratories, more evolved PCB (EASYEDA PRO)
-- LR500: Second electronics project at LASER laboratories, more experienced PCB (EASYEDA PRO)

----
 **Contact:**
-📧 ronaldo.urquiza@... (your email)
+📧 ronaldouhf@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/ronaldo-urquiza-2b6896250)